damianhakert/damianhakert.github.io/source/posts/2017-01-27-codepen-welcome-to-gitlab.html.md

 They called it "grown up project management"! :D

-They mentioned how cool is, from the Issue Tracker commenting system, perform a slash command to add how long it's gonna take to complete the implementation of a feature.
+They mentioned how cool is it, from the Issue Tracker commenting system, perform a slash command to add how long it's gonna take to complete the implementation of a feature.

 It is important for project planning and management to have everything integrated.